KamilMr/KamilMr/README.md

 | 4.       | learning bash scripting     |

 ## Mentor
-In addition, I serve as a Nodejs mentor for students in [GoIt](https://goit.global/) .
+In addition, I served as a Nodejs mentor for students in [GoIt](https://goit.global/) .
 This is a role pushing me towards mastering my skills as a teacher but most importantly as a backend developer helping me to understand my craft better.

 ## Public learner
 I share my learning journey publicly on [www.kamilmrowka.com](https://kamilmrowka.com/).
 There I write about what I am currently studying or working on as well as ideas and thoughts that arise after conversations with my students.